-A student should ordinarily bring any concern or complaint within 30 days of the end of the semester in which the offending conduct occurred or by the beginning of the following semester.
+A student should ordinarily bring any concern or complaint within 30 days of the end of the term in which the offending conduct occurred or by the beginning of the following term.
 The school process will ordinarily take 30 days.